Summary of Available Georgia Workers’ Compensation Benefits

 To learn more about how we can help you obtain all the workers’ compensation benefits you are entitled to receive, please contact the law office of J. Franklin Burns, P.C.
 The initial consultation is free and you will pay no attorney fees unless we win benefits for you.
 Please do not hesitate to call.
 We understand that you have many questions that need answers.

-From offices in suburban Atlanta, Georgia, our workers’ compensation lawyers represent clients statewide.
+With an office conveniently located in Atlanta, Georgia, our workers’ compensation lawyers represent clients statewide.
 If you are unable to visit us in our office, we are happy to travel to meet you in your home or a place that is convenient to you.